Classroom Accommodations For Left-Handed Kids

 - Cooking Classes

-• Take a look at your utensils - does your saucepan have a pouring lip on both sides, or is it only comfortable for pouring from the right hand?
+• Does your saucepan have a pouring lip on both sides, or is it only comfortable for pouring from the right hand?

 • Many tools have operating buttons and safety overrides positioned for ease of access by right-handers.
 Make sure that your lefty can easily operate these without compromising on safety.

-• Check that your left-hander is not contorting the body to use a power tool, as this can be dangerous.
+• Check that your left-hander is not contorting the body to use a power tool, as this results in less control over the tool, and can be dangerous.
 Rather set up the work area for easier access.

 • Did you realize that even a measuring tape is geared to right-handed people - when a left-handed person uses it naturally, the numbers are upside down to view!
 This left-handed measuring tape#Ad could be a great gift for your lefty!